ttk/mysql-workbench-plugins/README.md

 ### drupal_schema_grt.py

-This plugin dumps tables to drupal schema.
+This plugin dumps tables to a drupal schema.
 See (https://drupal.org/node/693138) for original discussion.

+After you install this plugin, to use it:  "Create New EER Model" follow through on sensible defaults.
+Then on the file menu for the MySQL Model window or the EER Diagram window click plugins / Catalog / Generate Drupal Schema